Boeung Kak: Social impact

 Boeung Kak Lake is in the middle of a residential area.
 After the Khmer Rouge families resettled by the lake and used the lake as an important resource for fishing, and harvesting plant life.
 With the tourism industry developing a proportion of the population started cafés and restaurants.
-Before the agreement between Shukaku Inc. and the government the lake was also a valuable water resource for every day needs.
+The BBC reported that the lakeside had been a popular spot for backpackers.
+Before the agreement between Shukaku Inc. and the government the lake was also a valuable water resource for everyday needs.

-Although the numbers vary, around 3,500 families, which is the equivalent of 17,500 people, have been forcibly evicted from their homes surrounding Boeung Kak Lake since August 2008 in order for the building project of Shukaku Inc. to take place.
+Although the numbers vary, around 3,500 families, which is the equivalent of 17,500 people, have been forcibly evicted from their homes surrounding Boeung Kak Lake since August 2008 for the building project of Shukaku Inc. to take place.
 After pressure from numerous non-governmental organizations and international actors, around 600 of the remaining families have been given land titles under a concession by the prime minister himself, made in 2011.
 Ninety families were excluded from the concession.
 For the residents who have stayed in the area floods have been very common.
-In July 2010 local residents reported floodwater mixed with wastewater from toilets than reached all the way to their hips.
+In July 2010 residents reported floodwater mixed with wastewater from toilets that reached all the way to their hips.
 Reported problems have also been made with the sand pumping directly into resident houses, forcing the residences to leave.
 Furthermore, as a result of the powerful pumping of sand, many residential houses are now buried in sand.

 On 10 August 2009 more than 150 residencies in the Boeung Kak area were issued the first form of eviction notice.
-The residencies were given a week to choose and accept a compensation from the government, so the process of moving occurred very quickly.
+The residencies were given a week to choose and accept compensation from the government, so the process of moving occurred very quickly.

 The residents were offered three choices from the government as compensation for losing their land.
 They were offered either US$8,500, a flat on the onsite development in addition to US$500 or resettlement 20 kilometers outside of Phnom Penh.
-Heng Mom, one of the residents of Boeung Kak Lake has given a statement to BBC indicating that the compensation is not nearly enough to get land around Phnom Penh.
+Heng Mom, one of the residents of Boeung Kak Lake has stated to the BBC indicating that the compensation is not nearly enough to get land around Phnom Penh.
+By 2011, tourists had ceased visiting the area, depriving local business owners of income.

 The people surrounding Boeung Kak Lake are fighting a cause that has already occurred for a while in Cambodia.
 Since 1990 approximately 11 percent of the population of Phnom Penh have been evicted from their homes or relocated to places that lack infrastructure and access to public goods.

-In February 2013 Shukaku Inc. was praised for "reducing poverty" in a letter from the minister of Economy and Finance, Keat Chhon to the development company.
+In February 2013 Shukaku Inc. was praised for "reducing poverty" in a letter from the Minister of Economy and Finance, Keat Chhon to the development company.